 Scholarly Commons Citation

 Gostin, Lawrence O. and Connors, Elenora E., "Health Care Reform — A Historic Moment in US Social Policy" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 384.
+384.